-The second ‘S’ in ACCESS stands for “Service to the community and society, with tolerance and wisdom.”
+The first S in ACCESS stands for service.
 ACCESS has a voluntary community service program for all students who wish to participate.
 The program’s mission is to inspire students to see themselves as part of a broader community –– both at home and internationally –– and to help students learn and think about many social issues, such as homelessness, hunger, animal welfare, social justice, ecology, international issues, and disaster relief.
 The program seeks to encourage ACCESS students to become leaders in community service, both during and outside of school.

 Students who participate in the program volunteer with community, religious or other non-profit organizations, and on independent projects.
 Students who lend their talent, energy, and time to service learn that they can take action to solve real problems locally and around the globe.